Vision For Plymouth

 - Plymouth is a significant hub for the south west, bringing together business infrastructure, world-class research facilities and expertise, with a thriving knowledge economy.

-- Plymouth’s key economic strengths and assets (such as the marine and maritime sector, the defence sector, advanced manufacturing, medical and healthcare and the visitor economy), and its primary economic nodes (the city centre/Waterfront and Derriford) have seen strong and sustained growth over a protracted period, re-balancing and driving the sub regional economy.
+- Plymouth’s key economic strengths and assets (such as the marine and maritime sector, the defence sector, advanced manufacturing, medical and healthcare and the visitor economy), and its primary economic nodes (the city centre/Waterfront and Derriford) have seen strong and sustained clean, green growth over a protracted period, re-balancing and driving the sub regional economy.